The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

-Let $L$ denote a maximal parabolic of $H$, which has the form $3^2\rtimes \SL_2(3).2$.
+Each subgroup $H$ of the finite group $G$ is contained in a copy of $J$ inside $G$, and $N_{\bar G}(H)$ is never maximal in any almost simple group $\bar G$. \end{prop} \begin{proof} Let $L$ denote a maximal parabolic of $H$, which has the form $3^2\rtimes \SL_2(3).2$.
 The action of this on $M(E_6)$ is the sum of $3$-, $8$- and $16$-dimensional simple modules.
-Such a subgroup must lie in a positive-dimensional subgroup, hence in $\ms X$.
+Such a subgroup must lie in a proper, positive-dimensional subgroup of $\mbG$.

 The group $L''\cong 3^2\rtimes Q_8$ acts on $M(E_6)$ as